Super Bowl LIII

-The game was an all-out defensive contest as both teams' offenses struggled against each other's defenses.
+Super Bowl LIII was the lowest-scoring Super Bowl in NFL history, as both teams' defenses dominated the first three quarters.
 The game marked the first Super Bowl in which neither team had a touchdown through the first three quarters, with the Patriots and the Rams fighting to a 3–3 tie entering the fourth.
 In the final quarter, New England scored 10 unanswered points to claim victory, including the game's only touchdown by running back Sony Michel.
 The Patriots' one touchdown tied them with the New York Jets in Super Bowl III for the fewest by a winning Super Bowl team, while the Rams became the second Super Bowl team to not score a touchdown after the Miami Dolphins in Super Bowl VI.

-Super Bowl LIII was the Patriot's sixth Super Bowl victory—tying the Pittsburgh Steelers for the most Super Bowl championships, Brady's last Super Bowl playing under New England following his departure after the 2019 season, and marked the final Super Bowl of the Patriots dynasty.
+Patriots wide receiver Julian Edelman, who caught 10 passes for 141 yards, was named Super Bowl MVP.
 Brady and Belichick became the oldest starting quarterback and head coach to win the Super Bowl at 41 and 66, respectively, and Brady was also the first starting quarterback to win the Super Bowl in his 40s.
-The Rams were handed their third Super Bowl loss in franchise history, in addition to their second consecutive Super Bowl loss to the Patriots.

-Super Bowl LIII is often remembered as one of the worst Super Bowls of all time, which many attribute to its low-scoring nature and both teams' offensive struggles.
-However, both teams' defensive performances are often considered among the greatest of all time.
-The game's broadcast on CBS marked a decline in Super Bowl viewership from previous years at 98.2 million viewers, the smallest since Super Bowl XLII in 2008.
-In addition, the halftime show headlined by U.S. pop group Maroon 5, despite a slight increase in viewership, was panned by critics and audiences.
+It marked the final Super Bowl of the Brady-Belichick dynasty, as Brady departed New England after the 2019 season.
+Belichick stepped down after the 2023 season, and New England returned to the Super Bowl in Super Bowl LX in the 2025 season, this time led by head coach Mike Vrabel and quarterback Drake Maye.

+The broadcast of the game on CBS, along with the halftime show headlined by American pop group Maroon 5, saw the smallest Super Bowl audience in 10 years.
+Due to its low-scoring nature and both teams' offensive struggles, the game has been regarded as one of the worst Super Bowls, although the defensive performances of both teams are considered among the greatest.